interlockledger/py-interlockledger-rest-client/README.md

 ## License

-This program is licensed under the BSD 3-Clause License.
+This program is licensed under the **BSD 3-Clause License**.

+## Contributions

+We are not actively looking for contributions but if you want to help, feel free to do so via the [project's gitHub page](https://github.com/interlockledger/py-interlockledger-rest-client).